Duke takes on the British Empire - and wins

 The real James Smith and his screen persona

 But back to Duke.
-He’s rather good in this, probably pleased to get away from those damn serials and juvenile Westerns and be a star again, and showing confidence and vim.
+He’s rather good in this, probably pleased to get away from those damn juvenile Westerns and be a star again, and showing confidence and vim.
 There was an undoubted screen chemistry between him and Claire Trevor, who plays his tomboy lover, and the fringed buckskin shirt and coonskin cap seem to suit Wayne as well as the Stetson and leather vest.
 And it’s a rollicking yarn, beautifully shot, in fact, in a black & white that admirably recreates the period setting.
 The titles over the soundtrack variations on a theme of Yankee Doodle Dandy by Anthony Collins are very charming.
 The DP was RKO’s Nicholas Musuraca, who was said to “paint with light” and was later nominated for an Academy award.
-He’d done very many silent Westerns and had worked with Edward Cronjager on Cimarron.
+He’d done very many silent Westerns and had worked with Edward Cronjager (a genius) on Cimarron.

-The British villain is the perfectly splendid George Sanders, wheeled on whenever an Imperialist swine was required (his voicing of Shere Khan the tiger in Disney’s The Jungle Book was a master-stroke).
+The British villain is the perfectly splendid George Sanders, wheeled on whenever an imperialist swine was required (his voicing of Shere Khan the tiger in Disney’s The Jungle Book was a master-stroke).
 He is an arrogant upper-class clod of a redcoat who despises the common colonial settlers with an undisguised loathing.
 There’s a more sensible British army officer, though, his superior General Gage (Olaf Hytten).
 Gage’s predecessor as baronet introduced the greengage to our palates, so respect, dude.
 Anyway, where were we?

 Caddish redcoat Captain Sanders